softwaremill/supler/docs/backend/formdef/select.rst

 need to provide a function which, optionally depending on the backing object, returns a list of possible values.

 Unlike normal fields, select fields don't require a full transformer which allows the value to be serialized to JSON and back.
 It is sufficient to provide a label-for-value generating function.

-When applying, values are looked up on the possible values list basing on the selected index.
+By default, when applying selections from JSON values are looked up by their index on the list.
+You can specify custom ids for select values by providing a ``idForValue`` function, which given a value, returns a string or number id.
+These ids will then be used instead of list index when rendering and serializing the form on the frontend.

 Select one field
 ----------------